-Soukeyna Osei-Bonsu, Managing Director
+Soukeyna Osei-Bonsu, CEO

 Mareme Mufwoko, Researcher

-Mareme is a Deputy Headteacher of Kenyan, Senegalese and English descent.
+Mareme is a Headteacher of Kenyan, Senegalese and English descent.
 Having worked as a research student whilst studying Psychology with Advertising at University, Mareme then took her skills to an African Children’s Charity working on various projects which affect the African diaspora, including: female genital mutilation, trafficking and child abuse.
 Mareme is passionate about issues of identity and belonging, particularly for people of mixed heritage.

 Rashid Rose, Writer

 Rashid Rose was a Broadcast Journalist for Ahlebait TV Sky 745 from 2014 to 2018.
 He is a member of the following professional bodies: Former Chair of Wycombe MIND Mental Health, Founder and chair of the St. Vincent & the Grenadines Health Care Foundation, Founder and chair of the Afro-Caribbean Mental Health Foundation.
 Rashid is a member of BME Bucks Minority Education Concerns and founder of The Forum, addressing the concerns of the BME communities nationwide.
 He is chair of the Caribbean Peoples Foundation, Co-Founder of the African Caribbean Muslin Alliance and Co-Founder of the African Caribbean Muslim Federation.
 Rashid is employed by the Buckinghamshire NHS as a mental health Project manager.
 He has received an NHS award for Mental Health and Well Being in the South Central Health and Social care in 2010 as well as an NHS award for Mental Health and Well being in the South Central Success in Partnership working in 2010.
 Rashid received his BA (Hons) in Community Management University of Luton in 1998.